 I know my husband is still watching the TV downstairs, because I can hear the familiar voices on the 24/7 news arguing about COVID-19.
 They repeatedly ask who is to blame for this pandemic, how did it get out of control, how many are sick, how many will die–and on and on.
 Why do they rarely mention those who have recovered?
 Why do they offer no hope?
 The constant negativity is demoralizing.

 To make matters worse, the 24/7 news often introduces their ominous updates with the equivalent of horror movie music.
 Why are they doing this?
 Is this extra musical ‘fear mongering’ necessary?
 I don’t think so.
 Stop!
-People are being paralyzed by FEAR!
+People are being controlled and paralyzed by FEAR!

 While I was writing —